ezzing/3DLayout-documentation/5-changelog.md

 New **perspective**, **spin** and **readonly** options.
 You can read a description of this methods in the [Special Behaviours](#special-behaviours) section.

+Custom Logo.
+You can read about this new feature in the [Custom Loading Animation](#custom-loading-animation) section.

+Custom Loading Animation.
+You can read about this new feature in the [Custom Loading Animation](#custom-loading-animation) section.

 ### changed

 Navigation panel, save button and building index now becomes disabled when creating a building.